 - 1. Grooming products and their use-Be sure to use only grooming products that are approved for use on meat and dairy animals when fitting your animals for show.
 Unapproved products may contain ingredients that result in unacceptable residues in the meat or milk.
 If you are uncertain that a product is residue-safe and approved for use on meat or dairy animals, do not use it. - 2.
 The base date for computing health rules will be the opening day of the show. - 3.
 Animals known to be infected with or exposed to any contagious, infectious, or external parasitic disease, and animals restricted by quarantine may not be assembled for show purposes.
 IE ringworm, warts, etc. - 4.
 All animals admitted to the Clarion County Fair must be accompanied by an official BAHDS indicating compliance with applicable state and federal regulations.
-A statement by an accredited veterinarian that these animals were examined after May 1, 2023, (except for swine) and found to be free of clinical signs of contagious disease shall also accompany these animals. - 5.
-All show animals should be held in isolation for at least 30 days after returning to the herd of origin. - 6.
-CVI's (AAI-13) may be obtained from the Regional Office of the PA Dept. of Agriculture, 13410 Dunham Rd., Meadville, PA 16335, 814-332-6890. - 7.
-CVI's must be presented before animals are unloaded at the fair. - 8.
-Veterinarian should be consulted if the health of an animal is in question. - 9.
-All animals will be housed according to chairman.
+A statement by an accredited veterinarian that these animals were examined within 30 days prior to the fair, and found to be free of clinical signs of contagious disease shall also accompany these animals.
+Health papers are to be issued in the name of the exhibitor.

-- 10. An Animal Owner or Caretaker's Verification of Veterinarian-Client-Patient Relationship (VCPR) statement must be signed on the entry form. - 11.
-All animals must have an official ear tag, official legible breed registration tattoo, RFID, and/or scrappies tag. - 12.
+- 5. Animals presented for exhibition will be subject to inspections by show officials and will be rejected if evidence of infectious, contagions, or parasitic disease is apparent or if health certification or identification documentation is not acceptable. - 6.
+All show animals should be held in isolation for at least 30 days after returning to the herd of origin. - 7.
+CVI's(AAI-13) may be obtained from the Regional Office of the PA Dept. of Agriculture, 13410 Dunham Rd., Meadville, PA 16335, 814-332-6890. - 8.
+CVI's must be presented before animals are unloaded at the fair. - 9.
+Veterinarian should be consulted if the health of an animal is in question. - 10.
+All animals will be housed according to chairman. - 11.
+An Animal Owner or Caretaker's Verification of Veterinarian-Client-Patient Relationship (VCPR) statement must be signed on the entry form. - 12.
+All animals must have an official ear tag, official legible breed registration tattoo, RFID, and/or scrappies tag. - 13.
 A current rabies vaccination administered by a licensed veterinarian is required for dairy cattle, beef cattle, sheep, and horses 3 month of age and older.
 All vaccine label directions must be followed, and all rabies vaccinated equine animals must be accompanied by a rabies vaccination certificate or the vaccination information must be included on the CVI.
 If a rabies vaccination certificate is provided, the certificate must contain legible name and contact information of the veterinarian who administered the vaccine and the veterinarian's signature.
 A copy of the rabies vaccination certificate is acceptable.
-Market animals are exempt from this vaccination requirement. - 13.
+Market animals are exempt from this vaccination requirement. - 14.
 All Out of State animals must adhere to the rules set by the PA Department of Agriculture.